Best Hospitals in America - U.S. News & World Report

-For 21 years straight, Barnes-Jewish Hospital and Washington University School of Medicine have ranked among the best hospitals in America by U.S. News & World Report, including a top ranking in the “2013-14 Best Hospitals” issue.
+For 22 years straight, Barnes-Jewish Hospital and Washington University School of Medicine have ranked among the best hospitals in America by U.S. News & World Report, including a top ranking in the 2014 Best Hospitals issue.
 To date, Barnes-Jewish is the only hospital in St. Louis or the state of Missouri to be recognized as one of America’s best hospitals by U.S. News & World Report.

-Recognized in 15 of a possible 16 medical specialties in the 2013-14 U.S. News rankings, Barnes-Jewish ranked in the top-15 for nine specialties, including gynecology, neurology and neurosurgery, urology, and nephrology (kidney disease).
+Recognized in 13 of a possible 16 medical specialties in the 2014 U.S. News rankings, Barnes-Jewish ranked in the top 20 for 8 specialties, including diabetes & endocrinology; ear, nose & throat; gynecology, cardiology & heart surgery, neurology & neurosurgery, pulmonology, ophthalmology, urology, and nephrology (kidney disease).

 In tabulating the Honor Roll of America’s Best Hospitals rankings, U.S. News & World Report surveyed nearly 10,000 specialists and evaluated data from nearly 5,000 hospitals across the U.S. The Honor Roll features the 17 elite hospitals that ranked best in the nation in at least six medical specialties.